pulsar-edit/documentation/docs/getting-started/dependencies-for-some-community-packages.md

 Because Pulsar runs on Electron, it is able to use Node modules to complete tasks.
 Node modules, though written in JavaScript, sometimes also use code written in a lower-level language and bridged to JavaScript.
 We’ll refer to these as **native modules**.

-This isn’t something that a user needs to concern themselves with when downloading Pulsar, since the modules that we use have been pre-compiled for your operating system.
-But it may become important when installing community packages.
-Since any community package can use any Node module, some of them will use native modules, and those modules will need to be compiled for the operating system they’re being run on.
+Pulsar itself uses some native modules, but those modules have been pre-built for your own architecture.
+But if a _community package_ uses a native module, then it’ll typically need to be built on your system when the package is installed.
+If an update to Pulsar carries an update to the underlying Electron framework, then those same packages will need to _rebuild_ their native modules to match the new Electron version.

-Further: newer releases of Pulsar might carry updates to the underlying Electron framework — which, in turn, involves updating the version of Node that is available to Pulsar.
-For this reason, packages that use native modules will often need to rebuild whenever Pulsar’s version of Electron changes.
-The easiest way to deal with this is to have a local toolchain for building native modules in Node.
+For these reason, if you want to install any packages that use native modules, you’ll need local toolchain for building native modules in Node:

+* A C++ compiler like `gcc` or `clang`
+* A recent version of [Python](https://www.python.org/)

 The good news is that lots of developers will have this toolchain already.
-If you’ve already got `npm` installed on your machine and use it occasionally, it is extremely likely that you’ve already got the tools you need.
+For instance, if you’ve already got `npm` installed on your machine and use it occasionally, it is extremely likely that you’ve already got the tools you need.

 If not, your computer may require additional setup.
 Choose the section below that corresponds to your operating system.